-4.6.2 Systemic risk, the IRB approach and the present risk weight floor
+4.5.2 Systemic risk, the IRB approach and the present risk weight floor

-4.6.2.1 About the IRB approach and systemic risks
+4.5.2.1 About the IRB approach and systemic risks

 Despite its name, only certain parts of the internal ratings-based (IRB) approach are an internal approach.
 The calculation of the capital requirement and the use of the approach are governed by detailed regulations.
 Swedish firms currently using the IRB approach for Swedish mortgages comply with the minimum requirements for the approach.
-The firms estimate the expected loss themselves (see fact box in section 4.2.2) based on historical credit loss data, and this is converted into a capital requirement using the risk weight formula specified in the regulations.
+The firms estimate the expected loss themselves (see fact box on page 49) based on historical credit loss data, and this is converted into a capital requirement using the risk weight formula specified in the regulations.
 According to this approach, the capital requirement should correspond to the credit loss in the mortgage portfolio arising during highly severe financial stress.

-As expressed in section 4.6.1, Swedish mortgages can cause other costs than credit losses alone.
+As expressed in the section above, Swedish mortgages can cause other costs than credit losses alone.
 As described, the purpose of the IRB approach is hence to capture and reflect such costs that do not affect the firm directly in the form of credit losses in the mortgage portfolio.
 These so-called systemic risks are therefore not covered by the capital need calculated using the IRB approach.